mohdasifabid/duck-notes/README.md

 * If none of two option exist then you can continoue with guest login too.
 * Home Page with options of ADD new note and then - __* you can update the note.
-  * you can give the color to that note.
+  __* you can give the color to that note.
-  * you can do pin and unpin that note.
+  __* you can do pin and unpin that note.
-Notes Search Functionality available with title.
+* Notes Search Functionality available with title.
-Notes Filter and Sorting Functionality available with Label and lates/old note- you can filter by label. you can sort note- latest/old
-You can delete it but note will not deleted and can be restored from Trash page, and if we want we can delete it from there.
+* You can delete the note.
+* Deleted note can be restored from Trash page.
+* Can be deleted permanently from trash.
-You can archive notes and can be restored and delete from there too.
+You can archive notes and can be restored and delete from there.
 All the screens are Responsive.
-Tech Stack and Tools
+## Tech Stack and Tools
-React JS
+* ReactJS
-React Router v6
+* React Router v6
-React Context API + useReducer
+* JWT
-Vanilla CSS integrated with Panda UI Component Library Git For Version Control
+* Vanilla CSS integrated with Duck UI Component Library
+* Git For Version Control
-Netlify for Deployment
+* Netlify for Deployment